XML Sitemap Generation for Headless

 Validation Steps

-- Submit index URL to Google Search Console.
+• Submit the index URL to Google Search Console.

-- Check for `200 OK` and valid XML parsing in GSC diagnostics panel.
+• Check for 200 OK and valid XML parsing in the GSC Sitemaps diagnostics panel.

 Stale sitemap URLs due to ISR/SSR caching mismatch